marbocub/network-equipment/README.md

 **Note:** getResponseArray() calls the parser.
 Only works well with supported Cisco IOS command executed.

 ### Turn on privileged mode for Cisco IOS

+To enable privileged mode for Cisco IOS, the enable() method can be used:

 ``` php
 try {